bencoullie/oneyearonemedia/README.md

 ## What is this?

-It's an app to enable the (forced) sharing of media reccomendations.
+It's an Express + Svelte app to enable the (forced) sharing of media reccomendations.
 Make your friends consume the media you love - it's great.

 ## What are the rules?